Rikilde is Hugh Cotter’s wife now.

-The little boy does love animals.
+The little boy loves all animals.
 Rikilde cannot remember when she last saw him so happy as with the Brewers’ newborn foal.

 The whole family eats at the tavern every day throughout the feast.
 On the first, they bring an omelette; on the second, a roast chicken.

 Rikilde tries not to think about all the eggs they could have had from it, reminding herself that this is a special occasion.